JAHNAVIJAGASANDRAM/veltra/README.md

 Fuel your content flow.

 Veltra is a collaborative workspace designed to streamline content creation workflows.
-It helps teams manage tasks, track progress, and work together more efficiently — from planning to publishing.
+It helps teams manage tasks, track progress, and work together more efficiently .From planning to publishing.

 > ⚠️ This project is currently under active development.
 More details will be added soon.